simon-newbold/simon-newbold.github.io/index.md

 My work history includes many years spent wrangling data, infrastructure & platforms, and cyber security for mostly companies associated with healthcare in one way or another.
 I care deeply about data quality, automation, securtity and making life easier for analysts, engineers, and everyone in between.

+I'm always up for a good chat, so feel free to message me on teams - like most millenials I grew up with MSN and another text based chats so I am at home instant messaging.

 📡 Communication Style
 - 🕰️ Working hours: I’m usually online 07:45–16:15, Monday to Friday.
 - 💬 Best way to reach me: Teams chat or a quick call.
 I check email, but it’s not my go-to.
 - 📅 Meetings: I prefer short, focused sessions with a clear agenda.
 Bonus points for diagrams.
 - 🧘‍♂️ Boundaries: If I message outside your hours, no pressure to reply until you’re back.
 I respect your time and hope you’ll do the same.
+- 🕕 My Teams and Outlook Notifications automatically disable during my non-working hours.
+You are free to message me anytime that works for you, I commit to responding within working hours.

 🧠 Neurodiversity & Me
 I’ve been diagnosed with ADHD, which means my brain likes to take the scenic route sometimes — full of curiosity, energy, and occasional tangents.
 It’s part of what makes me a creative problem-solver and a relentless optimiser.